Chris Jericho: Feud with The Don Callis Family (2023–2024)

 Jericho was able to maintain his alliance with Guevara, reforming their tag team known as "Le Sex Gods".
-At All In: London on August 27, Jericho was defeated by Will Ospreay.
+At All In on August 27, Jericho was defeated by Will Ospreay.
 After the match, Jericho shoved Guevara away.
 On the Dynamite edition of Grand Slam, Jericho defeated Guevara, but when Jericho tried to show respect, Guevara hit him with a low blow and joined The Don Callis Family, turning Jericho face in the process.
 On the Rampage edition of Grand Slam, Jericho tried to attack The Don Callis Family, only to be outnumbered and saved by Kenny Omega.
 Jericho and Omega then formed a tag team known as "The Golden Jets" to take out The Don Callis Family.
 At WrestleDream on October 1, The Golden Jets with Kota Ibushi were defeated by The Don Callis Family (Ospreay, Guevera, and Konosuke Takeshita).
 At Full Gear on November 18, The Golden Jets defeated The Young Bucks to earn a shot at the AEW World Tag Team Championships.
 In December, Omega was diagnosed with diverticulitis and would be forced to take time off, effectively ending The Golden Jets.
 On the December 27 edition of Dynamite, Jericho came to Guevara's aid from a Don Callis Family attack and reunited Le Sex Gods.
 At Worlds End on December 30, Le Sex Gods teamed with Sting and Darby Allin to defeat The Don Callis Family (Takeshita and Powerhouse Hobbs), Ricky Starks, and Big Bill.

 On January 13, 2024, at Battle of the Belts IX, Le Sex Gods unsuccessfully challenged Starks and Bill for the AEW World Tag Team Championships due to interference from Hobbs and Takeshita.
 On the February 7 episode of Dynamite, Jericho was defeated by Takeshita, ending a near six-month feud with The Don Callis Family.
-In February, Jericho revived his "Lionheart" persona.